BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/updateaddinswithcdpdm.md

 ### Installation Steps:

-1. **Download CDPDM**: The link is provided in your order confirmation and is also available in the downloads section of your account.
+1. **Download CDPDM**: The link is provided in your *order details email* and is also available in the downloads section of your account.
 This file is an archive zip file and it contains `CDPDM.cex` and `CustomerConfigurationFile.cfg`

 <p align="center">
   <img src="../images/confirmationemail.png" alt="Confirmation Email Example" />